istevens/stam_confirmation_bias/article.rst

 experience in a specific subject.
 We have a strong social need for consistency, and are willing to put in the effort and more effectively use information when making decisions.
-To avoid embarrassment, we are more likely to foresee flaws with pre-emptive self-criticism.
+To avoid embarrassment, we are more likely to foresee flaws with preemptive self-criticism.
 Our thirst for accountability may go too far, as we sometimes feel a need to "give people what they want", particularly if we are undecided.
 [LARRICK2004]_